rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

 ## Conclusion

-Congratulations!
-You should now be able to connect to WordPress across the network using the hostname or private IP address of the server and finish the WordPress install!
+You should now be able to connect to WordPress across the network, with the hostname or private IP address of the server, and finish the WordPress install.
 Remember, this setup is primarily intended for local development purposes.
-Additional configurations would need to be made for production use: setting a domain name, installing an SSL certificate, hardening your Apache server, fine tuning your SElinux configuration, and implementing backups.
-Nevertheless, by following this guide you've created a solid starting point for WordPress development on a LAMP stack!
+For production use, you would need additional configurations: setting a domain name, installing an SSL certificate, hardening your Apache server, fine tuning your SELinux configuration, and implementing backups.
+Nevertheless, by following this guide you have created a solid starting point for WordPress development on a LAMP stack.